 My Comment: It will be a long time before we stop seeing the word “pandemic” in the title of an article.
 Still, don’t go past these articles, until you take a closer look.
 Even though this article focuses on the banking industry, there’s plenty of food for thought here.
 Consider that the pandemic caused online commerce to explode.
 It changed the way people did business – in every industry.
 This article has plenty of industry-agnostic data to give you something to think about.

 Shep Hyken is a customer service expert, professional speaker, and New York Times bestselling business author.
-For information on The Customer Focus™ customer service training programs go to www.TheCustomerFocus.com.
-Follow on Twitter: @Hyken
+Go to The Customer Focus™ to learn more about our customer service training programs.
+Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.